ormf/cm-incudine/README.md

 "cm-incudine" extends common music 2 (the common lisp port of common music) with realtime capabilities using the "incudine" realtime system by Tito Latini.
-Currently realtime midi, FUDI and any function call are supported.
+Currently realtime midi, FUDI, OSC and any function call are supported.
 Note: incudine currently only works with sbcl.

 The package depends on